ger-ita/ger-ita/README.md

 <p align="center">he / they </p>

-<p align="center"> do NOT c+h me. im busy irl and im not looking for more friends. feel free to interact with me however.
+<p align="center"> do NOT c+h me whenever im with my friends. ask to c+h. im busy irl and im not looking for more friends. feel free to interact with me however, im chill :-).
-<p align="center"> basic dni, problematic media dni. self diagnosis dni unless you really intend to go to the doctor for a diagnosis. hetalia fndom DNIUF like fr.
+<p align="center"> basic dni, problematic media dni. self diagnosis dni unless you really intend to go to the doctor for a diagnosis. hetalia fndom IWVEC